 We are all aware of the importance of oxygen to our everyday lives.
 Without it, life as we know it is not possible.
-A second element as necessary to life as oxygen is nitrogen.
-Where does nitrogen come from, and why is it essential to life?
-Let’s take a step back and consider nitrogen for a moment before returning to nitrate and nitrite in food and the curing chemistry.
+A second element as important to life as oxygen is nitrogen.
+Where does nitrogen come from and why is it important to life?
+Let’s take a step back and consider nitrogen for a moment before we return to nitrate and nitrite in food and the chemistry of curing.

 The Importance of Nitrogen

-It is sufficient to point out that nitrogen is one of the most essential plant foods and is taken up in the structure of plants.
+Sufficient to point out that nitrogen is one of the most essential plant foods and is taken up in the structure of plants.
 From the plants, they provide sustenance to animals when they eat the grass.
-The ability of animals to absorb nitrogen is a critical element of what makes food nutritious.
-From very early, it has been shown by various scientists that animals fed with no nitrogen get sick and even die, whereas animals fed with food high in nitrogen thrive.
-This is important since, in evaluating the use of nitrogen in meat curing (through nitric oxide), we must first realise that without nitrogen, there is no nutrition.
+The ability of animals to absorb nitrogen is a key element in what makes food nutritious.
+From very early it has been shown by various scientists that animals fed with food containing no nitrogen get sick and even die whereas animals fed with food high in nitrogen thrive.
+This is important since, in evaluating the use of nitrogen in meat curing (through nitric oxide), the first thing we must realise is that without nitrogen, there is no nutrition.
 We need nitrogen like we need water or oxygen to live.